 $1,000 for not filing a return.

-These penalties will not apply if the FSC can show that the failure to furnish the required information was due to reasonable cause.
-However, see Caution above.
+The section 6686 penalties will not apply if the FSC can show that the failure was due to reasonable cause.
+However, see Caution, above.

 Enter the FSC ‘s tax year in the space provided at the top of the form.
 See Accounting Period, earlier.